 'Gilmore Girls: A Year in the Life': TV Review

-Lauren Graham, Alexis Bledel and Emily Bishop are back as Amy Sherman-Palladino gets to end 'Gilmore Girls' on her own terms for Netflix.
+Lauren Graham, Alexis Bledel and Kelly Bishop are back as Amy Sherman-Palladino gets to end 'Gilmore Girls' on her own terms for Netflix.

 Unlike so many of the remakes, reboots and revivals that are meant to deliver a syringe of diluted nostalgia into the needle-marked veins of regressive entertainment junkies, Gilmore Girls: A Year in the Life feels like it has a reason to exist.

 Back in 2006, after six seasons, Gilmore Girls was forcibly separated from creator Amy Sherman-Palladino.
 Fans had to watch the seventh season ever conscious that Lorelai and Rory Gilmore no longer talked the way they used to, no longer related with the same affection and intellectual crackle.
 When the show ended after that spotty season — not awful so much as disassociated and uninvolving — fans had to accept an alleged ending that wasn't Sherman-Palladino's ending, closing words that weren't Sherman-Palladino's oft-teased "last four words."

 After nine years expanding its reach on DVD and various streaming platforms, Gilmore Girls returns on Netflix on Nov.
 25 and, equally importantly, the show's creator returns.